General dark-state theory for arbitrary multilevel quantum systems: The multilevel quantum systems and arrowhead-matrix method

-It can be found that only when $\sum_{k=1}^{l}G_{jk}x_{k}=0$, the state $\left\vert D\right\rangle$ is a dark state satisfying $\langle U_{j}\vert \mathbf{C}_{[l]}\left\vert D\right\rangle=0$ for $j=1,2,...,N_{u}$.
+It can be found that only when $\sum_{k=1}^{l}G_{jk}x_{k}=0$, the state $\left\vert D\right\rangle$ is a dark state satisfying $\langle U_{j}\vert \mathbf{C}_{[l]}\left\vert D\right\rangle=0$ for $j=1,2,\ldots,N_{u}$.
 The parameter condition for the appearance of the dark state can be expressed as

-for $\mathbf{x}=(x_{1},x_{2},...,x_{l})^{T}$.
+for $\mathbf{x}=(x_{1},x_{2},\ldots,x_{l})^{T}$.
 This implies that the dark state spans the null space of the coupling submatrix $\mathbf{C}_{[l]}$.

 There exist many methods to obtain the null space of a matrix, for example, by directly solving the defining equation $\mathbf{C}_{[l]}\mathbf{x}=\mathbf{0}$, reducing the matrix to a row-echelon form and then using the linearly dependent relation, and applying the SVD.
+Specially, if $\mathbf{C}_{[l]}$ is a square matrix, the existence of the dark states can be determined by checking whether its determinant equals zero or not.
 Note that many numerical softwares, such as Python, Mathematica, and MATLAB, provide built-in functions for directly solving the null space of a matrix.

 Below, we present the following assertions for determining the dark states and bright states by solving the null space.

 (i) \textit{In a degenerate dressed-lower-state subspace, the number of the bright states is equal to the rank of the coupling submatrix associated with the degenerate dressed-lower-state subspace, and the number of the dark states is equal to the dimension of the degenerate dressed-lower-state subspace minus the number of the bright states.} This relation can be obtained according to the Rank-nullity theorem~\cite{Leon2014Applications}.